pyranid/pyranid/README.md

 Internally, Database manages a threadlocal stack of [`Transaction`](https://javadoc.pyranid.com/com/pyranid/Transaction.html) instances to simplify single-threaded usage.
 Should you need to share the same transaction across multiple threads, use the [`Database::participate`](https://javadoc.pyranid.com/com/pyranid/Database.html#participate(com.pyranid.Transaction,com.pyranid.TransactionalOperation)) API.

+On Java 21+, a clean way to do this is with a virtual-thread executor:

 ```java
 database.transaction(() -> {
   database.query("UPDATE account SET balance=balance - 10 WHERE id=1")